checkCircle

 How is cryptocurrency mining taxed?

 The tax treatment of cryptocurrency mining varies depending on whether you are mining as a hobby or as a business.
+Not sure which category you’ll fall into?
+Check out the ATO’s website on the distinction between the two.

 How is cryptocurrency hobby mining taxed?